Rapid City Fruit Company

-Rapid City Fruit Company is a historic building at 320 7th Street in Rapid City, South Dakota.
+Rapid City Fruit Company is a historic commercial building at 320 7th Street in Rapid City, South Dakota.
+It was built in 1920 and was the first refrigerated warehouse in the city.
 It was listed on the National Register of Historic Places in 1993.

 History

-Constructed in 1920 by C. A. Nesbit, the Rapid City Fruit Company building was used as a distribution center for produce passing through Rapid City.
-Nesbit, a rancher in nearby Fairburn, sold his ranch to focus on the fruit business.
-Both Nesbit and Gray had also previously been grocers.
-Located in the warehouse district near the railroad, the company's building was a major regional produce distribution hub.
+The Rapid City Fruit Company was founded in 1920 by C. A. Nesbit and Claude E. Gray.
+Nesbit, a rancher from nearby Fairburn, sold his ranch to focus on the fruit business.
+Both Nesbit and Gray had also previously been grocers; Gray was then president of the Black Hills Wholesale Grocery.
+Incorporated in September 1920, its starting capital was $100,000.
+The building was completed and opened in May 1921 with Roy Wortman as its manager.
+Located in the warehouse district near the railroad, the company's building was a major regional produce distribution hub and was the first refrigerated cold storage building in Rapid City.
+Wortman resigned in 1923 and Clyde W. Stewart, a salesman with the Black Hills Wholesale Grocery, took over his role.

 Even after the fruit company disbanded—the date of which is unknown due to lack of records, but is estimated to be 1935—the building itself was still used as a warehouse for several decades.
 From 1936 to 1960, it was a warehouse for a local tobacco company.
 Between 1962 and 1982, it served as a warehouse for the Barber Company and Black Hills Warehouse Inc.; for ten years after that, it housed wholesale businesses.
 Today, it is still used as a commercial building.

 On December 9, 1993, the building was added to the National Register of Historic Places for its importance to the economic history of Rapid City, and for its well-preserved commercial architecture.
+A $5,800 grant allocated by the South Dakota State Historical Society from gambling profits in Deadwood funded minor restoration works in 1997.